SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 * A closure can omit the types of its parameters, its return type, or both.
-  If you omit both types,
-  omit the ``in`` keyword before the statements.
+  If you omit the parameter names and both types, omit the ``in`` keyword before the statements.
   If the omitted types can't be inferred, a compile-time error is raised.